 Travel Expert, Jules, took herself and a friend on an adventure around Norway, staying in a welcoming farm house and getting offline in some beautiful landscapes…

 Some vacations you rate by money versus value.
-Some by the quality of the hotels versus the cost of getting there and the price of ‘living’ in the resort.
-Some by how difficult it is to get the comforts of life half way up a mountain or to a hidden valley.
+Some you value by the quality of the hotels versus the cost of getting there and the price of ‘living’ in the resort, and some by how difficult it is to get the comforts of life half way up a mountain or to a hidden valley.
 The most difficult ones to justify are expense versus experience.
 Norway is not cheap and it is all about memories and experiences.
-It is weather dependent as a lot of the beauty and excursions are all outdoors but with a bit of luck and a following wind (and I went in September and had glorious weather and April through to then should have some lovely weather) it is hard to beat for memories, experiences and the quality of the people you will meet.
+It is weather dependent as a lot of the excursions are all outdoors.
+However, with a bit of luck and a following wind (I went in September and had glorious weather, and it should be nice from April), it is hard to beat for memories, experiences and the quality of the people you will meet.
 All of which are unquantifiable.
 It is not a 5 star accommodation road trip – go to the US for that.
 But it is seriously special and after all – comfort is just that – comfort!

 I had never been to Norway and had always considered it to be somewhere in the vein of a cross between my family home in Switzerland and a dash of the pine-clad hills of British Columbia with a healthy dose of Scandinavian Aquavit, herring and fish.